Back to prior page

 Perry Murdock

-Oklahoma born Perry Murdock was a close friend of Bob Steele, and they were together on about three dozen Steele films, beginning with Bob's FBO silents and continuing into his 1930s sound westerns.
+Oklahoma born Perry Murdock was a close friend of Bob Steele, and they were together in about three dozen Steele films, beginning with Bob's FBO silents and continuing through Bob's mid 1930s sound westerns.
 Murdock sometimes portrayed Steele's sidekick as well as doing henchie/support roles.
-During this period, he dabbled in script writing and assistant directing, and also had parts in a few Rex Bell and John Wayne oaters.
+During this period, he dabbled in script writing and assistant directing, and also had roles in a few oaters starring Rex Bell, John Wayne, Tom Tyler and Bob Custer.
+At the time of the 1930 census, Steele and Murdock were bunking together at the Hollyview Apartments in Los Angeles.

 By the late 1930s, Murdock quit acting and moved behind the camera.
-And in the 1940s, he was a member of the Property/Set Decoration group at Republic Pictures.
+In the 1940s, he was a member of the Property/Set Decoration group at Republic Pictures.

 "One of the studio's top set dressers, (Earl) Wooden was in the good company of Moe Braun, Otto Siegel, James Redd, Charles Thompson, George Milo, and Perry Murdock who always embellished Republic sets with scrupulous realism and detail."

-Murdock continued to apply his set decoration talents on television, and his TV credits include WAGON TRAIN, LEAVE IT TO BEAVER, ALFRED HITCHCOCK, THE RESTLESS GUN, lots more.
+After the demise of Republic, Murdock performed set decoration duties at Universal.
+He also appied his set decoration talents on television, and his many TV credits include WAGON TRAIN, THE TALL MAN, LARAMIE, LEAVE IT TO BEAVER, ALFRED HITCHCOCK, THE RESTLESS GUN, lots more.

 Although some of the data may be incomplete or inaccurate, the Internet Movie Database (IMDb) has information on Perry Murdock: http://www.imdb.com/name/nm0613806/